Gliclazide is a medicine used to treat type 2 diabetes.

 It's available on prescription as tablets.

-- Gliclazide works by increasing the amount of insulin produced by your pancreas.
+- Gliclazide works by increasing the amount of insulin that your body makes.
 Insulin is the hormone that controls the level of sugar in your blood.

 - If you take gliclazide once a day, it's best to take it in the morning with breakfast.